ybalkind/davidklaing.github.io/about-me.md

 I studied everything and nothing in McMaster University's interdisciplinary Arts & Science program, where I found my people.

 Later I moved to Vancouver, British Columbia to study in the first cohort of the Master of Data Science program at the University of British Columbia.
-I taught communication in the program for three years.
+After graduating, I taught communication in the program for three years.

 I am now a senior data scientist at Imbellus.
 I live in Vancouver, British Columbia.